Mastering the Market Cycles, by Howard Marks

 In the graphs below, Howard Marks shows the changes in returns based on the positioning: favourable vs unfavourable cycles.

-THE MECHANICS OF CYCLES
+THE MECHANICS OF MARKET CYCLES

 Let’s now dive into the mechanics of cycles.
 Howard Marks states that some patterns and events recur regularly in our environment, influencing our behaviour and lives.
 We regularly use our ability to recognize and understand patterns to make our decisions easier.
 Economies, companies and markets also operate according to patterns.
 Some of the patterns are commonly called cycles.
 Cycles vary in terms of reasons and details, timing and extent.
 Still, the ups and downs will occur forever, producing changes in the investment environment and the behaviour called for.
 They arise from: